popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 A partial list of the genomes housed on Ensembl [can be found here](https://metazoa.ensembl.org/species.html).

-The next steps are going to be to flesh out the code templates that the maintenance code just wrote for us in our branch.
+The next steps will flesh out the templates that the maintenance code just wrote for us in our ```mosquito``` branch.

-The function call above has created a few new files in the directory structure of stdpopsim, in particular at the level of ```stdpopsim/catalog``` this utility has created a new directory called AnoGam, which contains three files.
-The 3 + 3 naming scheme for this directory (and all following references in stdpopsim) is automatically parsed by the maintenance script:
+The function call above has created a few new files in the directory structure of stdpopsim, in particular at the level of ```stdpopsim/catalog```, including a new directory.
+This utility has created a new directory called AnoGam, which contains three files.
+The naming scheme for this directory (and all following references in stdpopsim) is automatically parsed by the maintenance script:

 ```
 ├── catalog